Whitepaper: AI Assurance Forum Report

 The right level of detail

-ASQI uses about two dozen indicators spanning key aspects of performance and risk handling — a practical balance for real-world decision-making.
+A quality index that is too broad is meaningless; too detailed is overwhelming.
+ASQI uses about one dozen indicators spanning key aspects of performance and risk handling — a practical balance for real-world decision making.

 6.